autognc/ravenML/plugins/README.md

-    install.sh                  # install script for the plugin requirements.in             # user created requirements file for CPU install requirements-gui.in         # user created requirements file for GPU install setup.py
+    install.sh                  # install script for the plugin requirements.in             # user created requirements file for CPU install requirements-gui.in         # user created requirements file for GPU install setup.py                    # python package setuptools
 ```

-We will go through each of these files individually in the next steps.
+We will go through each of these files individually.

 #### Inner `package_name/` directory
 This directory contains the source code for the plugin itself.
 Inside are two files: